 March 1 1861 Friday

 USA.
 The US Congress refused to act upon the proposals of the Virginia Peace Conference.

 CSA.
 President Jefferson Finis Davis assumed command of the military affairs in the Confederate States of Alabama, Florida, Georgia, Louisiana, Mississippi, South Carolina, and Texas.

 CSA.
-Pierre Gustave Toutant Beauregard was promoted Brigadier-General, the first General Officer appointed by the Army of the Confederate States.
+Pierre Gustave Toutant Beauregard was promoted as Brigadier-General, the first General Officer appointed by the Army of the Confederate States.

 South Carolina.
 As the US Army garrison of Fort Sumter still refused to surrender, this post became the focal point for confrontation between the Confederate States’ government and the United States’ Government.
 The Confederate government took over responsibility for military affairs at Charleston, making it a matter of national and not just State interest.

 Texas.
 After surrendering US government and military property to the Texas state authorities, Brigadier-General David Emanuel Twiggs was dismissed from the US Regular Army for dishonourable conduct.
 Twiggs ranked third in seniority in the US Army and was soon appointed Major-General in the Confederate Army.
 This left only four substantive General Officers on duty in the US Regular Army – Major-General Winfield Scott, John Ellis Wool, and William Selby Harney, while Joseph Eggleston Johnston was a Brigadier-General of the Staff